cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 	- The fitbit (smartwatch) was not used 15% of the time.
 It may be a battery issue.

-	- Due to the limitations of the data collected, I would recommend another study, with larger sampling and more details data, such as age, gender, profession, location.
+	- Due to the limitations of the data collected, I would recommend another study, with larger sampling and more detail data, such as age, gender, profession, location.
 Also, Bellabeat could conduct a survey to get a deeper understanding on focused questions, such as:
 		- How people use smart devices while sleep?
 		- What do they think about the weight function?
 Do they understand it?
 		- What kind of sports users practice?